oneapi-src/oneDNN/doc/mainpage.md

 1. Create a logical description of the operation.
 For example, the description of a convolution operation contains parameters such as sizes, strides, and propagation type.
-It also contains the input and outpumemory descriptors.
+It also contains the input and output memory descriptors.
 2. Create a primitive descriptor by attaching the target engine to the logical description.
 3. Create an instance of the primitive and specify the input and output